This post is shared here with permission from the National POLST Paradigm Task Force.

 The POLST Paradigm is a comprehensive approach to end-of-life planning that starts with a conversation between health care professionals and patients.
 This conversation allows the patient to discuss his or her values, beliefs, and goals for care, and the health care professional presents the patient’s diagnosis, prognosis, and treatment alternatives.

 Together they reach a shared decision about the patient’s treatment plan that is informed and based on the patient’s values, beliefs and goals for care.
 With POLST, the intent is to record a patient’s treatment preferences as they near the end of his/her life.
 POLST is a medical order and is portable.
 For patients who are seriously ill or frail, a POLST Form can be used to clarify whether the patient wants treatments provided to attempt to extend his/her life, wants to receive limited medical interventions or wants to let nature take its course and allow death to occur naturally.
-POLST provides a way to record specific medical treatment orders of the kind already valid in all 50 states1)The primary reason that legislation is sought in most states is to make the POLST program uniform and portable across treatment settings as well as legislated immunity..
+POLST provides a way to record specific medical treatment orders of the kind already valid in all 50 states1).

 DWD legislation allows a physician, at the request of a patient diagnosed as terminal, to write a prescription for a lethal amount of medication that the patient self-ingests with the intention of causing death.
 Patients may choose this practice, called “physician aid-in-dying” (PAD) or “physician assisted suicide” (PAS), only in states where DWD legislation has passed.